Elevation Gain: 1,194m

 One foot after the other in quick succession and we plowed up the steep slope without pausing.
 When we finally crested onto the base of the glacier we stopped for some water and a glance of the route ahead.
 Sadly, or perhaps not, the boots, crampons and ice axe were just going to be weight trainers today.
 The Stadium Glacier offered little resistance to reach Copilot and we spotted an easy route at climber’s right up a ridge system that would take us right to the base of that Northeast gully route.

 We hopped on to small flat section of the glacier and skirted around a bulge of bed rock to reach the ridge.
 Then we scrambled up mostly 2nd class terrain for about 100m and traversed a short ways onto the flat ridge east of Copilot.
 Here we ditched our extra gear and then walked on a small path leading up to the gully.
 I lead the first half up the gully, pulling and pushing off of bomber holds all the way up.
-There were still some loose holds here and there, but I have a habit of checking everything when I can.
+There were still some loose holds here and there, but I try to build a habit of checking everything when I can.
 I passed two rappel stations in good condition and then Jacob swapped out leads.
 He took us up and out of the gully and onto a short section of 5th class.
 At one point, he clasped onto a loose block and it disintegrated in his hand; sending a bombardment of rock fragments below.
 Thankfully, no one was below.
 It seems the upper section has a bit less trustworthy rock than below.
 After the brief fiasco, he topped out a few meters later on the summit and I followed suit.
 The gully scramble was short, but sweet, with nice exposure and easy ledgy terrain to ascend.

 We were way ahead of schedule, now on the summit after just 3 hours.
 That resulted in us relaxing for over an hour to enjoy clear skies and perfect temperatures.
 In the lull, I did a big scan on the horizon and could identify at least 10 different summits in our vicinity that I’d been up already.
 It was a cool feeling to say the least.